nsimat/hello-world/README.md

 # hello-world
 This is my first repository in GitHub.

-Hi, Michel!
+Hi, my fellow developers!

-This my first writting in GitHub.
+This is my first writting in GitHub.
 I hope I will enjoy using GitHub a lot.